Countern/cipher-courtier-expansion-maintenance/README.md

 As of 2022-7-12, I will be patching up Cipher's Courtier Expansion mod to fix any errors and obsolete/deprecated codes.

+## Branch Information
+Branch Name: nomad-optimization
+This branch will be used to test edited code for nomad compatiblity

+## Branch Notes
+* Work on hardcoded unlanded sons thing (succession_voting)
+   * Unlanded sons appear because succession is not Gravelkind or Elected Gravelkind

 ## Installation Instructions
 1. Click on the green `Clone` button located at the top right of the listed files
    * A drop menu should pop up